The Infants' Home Board of Directors

 Hugh HumphreyMBA, BCOMM (Economics & Marketing)

 Hugh is a senior executive in the financial services industry with a background in telecommunications and management consulting.
 Hugh has held a number of leadership roles and is currently general manager in one of Australia’s largest financial services organisations.
-He has served on the boards of Vodafone Australia Superannuation Trustee, Vodafone Fiji, Hillross Financial Services and National Mutual Life Association (subsidiaries of AMP Limited).
+He serves on the board of Future2, the charitable foundation of the Financial Planning Association.
+He has served on the boards of Vodafone Australia Superannuation Trustee, Vodafone Fiji and Hillross Financial Services.
+Member since 2015 and Chair of the Fundraising Committee.

 Hilary Johnston-CrokeM.Ed, B.Sc(Hons), PGCE, Grad.
 Dip (Theology), GAICD